 Figure 2 illustrates that newspapers favoured framings that opposed the building of the dam, both during the conflict and in the immediate aftermath.

 Figure 2 illustrates various frames of the Alta controversy in newspapers during and after the conflict, with each category containing different several labels associated with the narrative framing.
 The category “Pro protestor” reflects framings of the Alta-controversy that are sympathetic to the protesters and negative to the authorities' treatment of the protesters.
 “Pro government”, on the other hand, contains references that support the authorities' efforts to remove protesters to complete the dam, and consider civil disobedience illegitimate.
 “Environmentalist aspects” contain framings of the conflict that emphasize that the event was an environmentalist struggle and felt that the consequences of the damming were insufficiently investigated, while the “Pro building of the dam”-category, on the other hand, underscores the necessity of the damming to secure power and economic development.
-The last label, “Sami aspects”, relates the Alta-controversy to the Sami minority and their struggle for rights.
+The last label, “Sámi aspects”, relates the Alta-controversy to the Sámi minority and their struggle for rights.

 Furthermore, figure 2 indicates that large shifts in how newspapers framed the Alta-controversy happened during the event and not in the initial period after.
-In particular, the emergence of the Sami perspective co-occurred with a sharp decline in references to the Alta-controversy that focused on the necessity of the damming, but also the environmental aspects.
+In particular, the emergence of the Sámi perspective co-occurred with a sharp decline in references to the Alta-controversy that focused on the necessity of the damming, but also the environmental aspects.
 Since we have operated with highly aggregated “super-categories” containing several different labels a closer look was warranted.